Speldosa/Speldosa.github.io/README.md

 	- Fix it so that the title get its own font.
 	- Footnotes?
 	- Source/references?
-- Should permalinks to essays be in date folders?
-Or should they be placed in folders according tags or something?
-Can we use pages instead of posts?
-Figure all this out.
 - Make the final version of Unit 153.
 - Upload everything connected to the essay pages.
 - [https://youtu.be/H4Fc2xL79nU](Make the CSS better organized).